Pydroid is the most easy to use and powerful Python 2 IDE for Android.

 - One click share on Pastebin.

-Pydroid requires at least 210MB free internal memory.
-250MB+ is recommended.
+Pydroid requires at least 170MB free internal memory.
+200MB+ is recommended.
 More if you are using heavy libraries such as scipy.

 To run debug place breakpoint(s) clicking on the line number.

-Some binaries in Pydroid APK are licensed under (L)GPL, email us for the source code.
+Some binaries in Pydroid APK are licensed under (L)GPL, email me for the source code.

 GPL pure Python libraries bundled with Pydroid are considered to be coming in the source code form already.

-Pydroid doesnt include any GPL-licensed native modules to avoid automatic import of them.
+Pydroid doesn't bundle any GPL-licensed native modules to avoid automatic import of them.
 The famous example of such library is GNU readline, that can be installed using pip.

 Android is a trademark of Google Inc.